Memorial Day Weekend is the perfect opportunity to get away and log some family time in a brand new city.

 There are few things that say the start of summer more than a good cold beer.
 Tour some of the area’s best local breweries for a chance to sample the new seasonal brews.

-Some of our favorites include Sam Adams, Harpoon, and the up-and-coming Night Shift.
+Some of our favorites include Sam Adams, Harpoon, and the indie Night Shift.

 Memorial Day Concert